 “The one thing you have to do above everything else is to make sure that you’re ready.
 Your feelings are, after all, at stake here.
 Have you dealt with your divorce properly?
 Have you processed those feelings?
-Are you content with yourself and your life?” says Angelina Parsons, a writer at Writinity and LastMinuteWriting.
+Are you content with yourself and your life?” says Angelina Parsons, a writer at Writinity.

 Never start dating before you are completely sure that you want to do it.
 Ignore the pressure your friends or family might put on you and do everything in your own time.
-Make sure that you have gotten to know your new self — the one remaining after the divorce.
+Make sure that you have gotten to know your new self — the person you are today post-divorce.
 You might not be the same person you were before you got married.
 You are now a completely different individual and you have to explore that first.
 Get to know yourself first and then move on to getting to know someone else.